-- Free service (debris removal, muck-out work, tree cutting, etc.) by volunteers
+- Free services (debris removal, muck-out work, and tree cutting) by volunteers

 - Services are dependent on availability

 - Call to register for services

 SCAM WARNING: The Northeast Florida Builders Association warns that people posing as licensed contractors may approach homeowners about doing repairs.
 Citizens can verify a contractor's license by contacting the Florida Department of Business and Professional Regulation at (850) 487-1395 or at myfloridalicense.com.
 Also, anyone can report unlicensed activity at (866) 532-1440.